Robert Heaton: Work after New Model Army

-Following his illness Heaton began a successful landscape gardening business and eased himself back into music, He recorded an album's worth of material under the name ‘the Gardeners of Eden’ in his Righteous Sound attic recording studio in 1999.
+Following his illness Heaton began a successful landscape gardening business and eased himself back into music, He recorded an album's worth of material under the name ‘the Gardeners of Eden' in his Righteous Sound attic recording studio in 1999.
 The recordings featured various musicians, including original New Model Army bassist Stuart Morrow.
 Heaton joined forces with Jont Watson and Matt Webster from Bradford band Zed to create a recording studio and record label named Mutiny 2000, set up to record and promote music from the Bradford area.
 Mutiny 2000 Records released two compilation CDs of Bradford acts and bands, recorded and produced by Heaton and Webster.
-The first, White Abbey Road, released in November 2000, included two tracks by the Gardeners of Eden; “Motherfucker" and "My Name Is Bill'.
-The second, Soup Bowl Press - released in 2002, included the Gardeners of Eden track "Bradford 6 am”.
+The first, White Abbey Road, released in November 2000, included two tracks by the Gardeners of Eden; "Motherfucker" and "My Name Is Bill'.
+The second, Soup Bowl Press - released in 2002, included the Gardeners of Eden track "Bradford 6 am".
 The Gardeners of Eden played live only once, at the White Abbey Road album launch gig on 4 November 2000 at the Mill venue on Thornton Road, Bradford.
 The remaining recordings of the Gardeners of Eden remain unreleased.
 Heaton then became a New Deal adviser and continued to produce and record local bands under the 'Fresh Milk' project, also putting on live events at venues in Bradford and at the Bradford Festival.

 Death

 Having faced prolonged health issues including; sarcoidosis which had required several surgeries, and the brain tumour (and successful surgery to remove the tumour) which had forced his departure from New Model Army in 1998, Heaton died from a head injury after a fall down a set of cobblestone stairs while doing landscaping work in a garden.
-The fall was attributed to a complication relating to both his former brain tumour and newly diagnosed, but severe pancreatic cancer, on 4 November 2004 at the age of 43, leaving a wife Robin and son Marlon.
-Tributes to Heaton came in from all over the world, and he received obituaries in numerous publications including; The Independent, The Times and MOJO magazine.
+The fall was attributed to a complication relating to both his former brain tumour and newly diagnosed, but severe pancreatic cancer, on 4 November 2004 at the age of 43, leaving a wife Robin and son.
+Tributes to Heaton came in from all over the world, and he received obituaries in numerous publications including The Independent, The Times and MOJO magazine.